Lino Rulli: Radio

-Rulli is currently the host of The Catholic Guy Show, a radio show aired weekdays on The Catholic Channel on Sirius XM Satellite Radio.
+Rulli is currently the host of The Catholic Guy Show, a radio show aired weekdays on The Catholic Channel on SiriusXM Satellite Radio.
 In the past, he hosted "Lino at Large," a radio show sponsored by the United States Conference of Catholic Bishops syndicated throughout North America.
 A previous iteration of Lino at Large was canceled in 2006 because the stations on which it ran catered to an audience of people over 55, and his show was geared towards young adults.
 Shortly thereafter, he was recommended as a host on the Catholic Channel on Sirius.

 Rulli has also made appearances on Howard Stern's Sirius XM channels (Howard 100 and Howard 101), specifically The Jay Thomas Show and Howard 100 News.
 Following immediate success of The Catholic Guy, twin cities Minneapolis and Saint Paul declared September 29 to be "Lino Rulli Day" (initiated in 2010).

 His three greatest radio influences were the hosts of a Minneapolis morning show from when he was a child, Garrison Keillor, and especially Stern.

 Print

 In September 2011, Rulli released his first book, Sinner: The Catholic Guy's Funny, Feeble Attempt to Be a Faithful Catholic, in which he shares the joys and the struggles of trying to follow God in everyday circumstances.
 Sinner was promoted on a variety of media facets, including CatholicTV, Fox News Channel, and Howard 100 News.
 Two years later, he released his second book, Saint: Why I Should Be Canonized Right Away, in which he comedically discusses how he is bound for sainthood.
 In 2020, in the wake of the coronavirus pandemic, Rulli released his first E-book, We're All Gonna Die: Be Not Afraid?.

 Personal life

 Rulli would frequently joke about his struggles in relationships on his radio show, even to the point of discussing his problems with a dating coach.
 He confessed to having a fear of commitment.
 On his radio show, Rulli would occasionally play "The Catholic Guy Dating Game" and got two girlfriends from it.

 After years of this recurring theme, Rulli announced his engagement to his girlfriend, Jill, in May 2015.
 They married at St. Peter's Basilica in Vatican City on April 22, 2016.
 On June 27, 2023, Rulli announced that Jill was pregnant and that he was the father.
 He admits to having "a slightly unhealthy relationship with Facebook and Twitter and seeing how many people 'like" or 'follow'" him.
 He travels frequently and was "obsessed with hitting the million-mile mark.”
 As of 2023, he had traveled 1,605,000 miles.
 He spends his birthday each year in Rome.